AhmedNaglah/HE2MT/README.md

 ## Usage

+This repository containes the codebase for model training, based on TensorFlow implementations of Conditional GANs and Cycle GANs using a range of image sizes (inputs/outputs) to be used for an ensemble learning pipeline similar to what is described in the manuscript.

 Step 1: Prepare the data folder (./path/to/data/folder/) as per the following structure

 For ConditionalGAN (Paired images for training), each image is horizontally concatenated input/output (side by side)